ray4585/CS-305-T4191/README.md

 ## How did you make certain the code and software application were functional and secure?
 After refactoring the code, how did you check to see whether you introduced new vulnerabilities?

+After the code was refactored, I ran another dependency check to make sure everything was still up to date.

 ## What resources, tools, or coding practices did you use that might be helpful in future assignments or tasks?

+One tool that I found useful was the maven dependency checker I thought this was a neat tool and since I do a lot of Java programming I’m sure I’ll revisit this tool in my future computer science endeavors.

 ## Employers sometimes ask for examples of work that you have successfully completed to show your skills, knowledge, and experience.
 What might you show future employers from this assignment?

+One thing that I would show my future employers from this assignment would be how accurate and concise the final report that I gave was, I made sure to list all the errors that I located and corrected and how those corrections were implemented and how they will make the software more secure.